RHIT-CSSE/csse332/labs/lab00/index.md

 5. Next, implement the `al_resize` function.
 It accepts as input a pointer to an array list structure and resizes the inner array to double its size.
-Note that you do no have access to the `realloc` routine, you must implement that yourself.
+Note that you do not have access to the `realloc` routine, you must implement that yourself.

 6. Finally, implement the `al_append` function that accepts a pointer to an